The Silver Road — An Interactive Replay

 The sergeant wears a long-service ribbon you recognize from the Duke's own sergeantry.
 Boiled leather over mail, sword and dagger both on the left hip — a man dressed to draw fast, not to parry.
 A hand-axe hangs at his belt.
 The younger two wear only quilted jacks — light for ambush, wrong for road-work.
 All three have their bows unstrung at their feet.
 None of them is watching outward.

 Four horses picketed loose among the trees, twenty paces off: three mounts and a spare with a lady's saddle.
 Flanks still damp from hard riding.
-Whoever they meant to carry away on that spare horse, they meant to carry away alive.
+Whoever had ridden in on that spare horse had not been meant to ride out.

 Their sergeant paces like a man with orders he does not enjoy.